JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ## Types in C Language

 What types do we have in C language?
-Let's first all of them.
+Let's first list all of them.
 I use the [C data types](https://en.wikipedia.org/wiki/C_data_types) article from Wikipedia.
-It shows the following types groups:
+There are following types in C programming language:
-- basic types: `char, int, float, double`
+- basic types `char, int, float, double` with modifiers `signed, unsigned, short, long`
 - structures, unions, arrays
 - pointers
 - function pointers

-There are also more specific types, that we are not going to cover:
+There are also more specific types:
 - boolean type (from [C99](https://en.wikipedia.org/wiki/C99))
 - `size_t` and `ptrdiff_t` (also `ssize_t`)
 - fixed width integer types, e.g. `int32_t` or `uint64_t` (from [C99](https://en.wikipedia.org/wiki/C99))

-In C language one have several modifiers like `signed, unsigned, short, long`.
-And type qualifiers like `const`, `volatile`, `restruct`, `atomic`.
-We will not be discussing it here too.
+In C language one also has type qualifiers `const`, `volatile`, `restruct`, `atomic`.

 The best way to see how C data types are visible in Kotlin/Native is to try it.
 We create a C library using all those types and see how Kotlin/Native uses it.
 You may check